guitarvydas/guitarvydas.github.io/_posts/2021-10-02-LEGO Software.md

 For example, the first piece of type-checking might be to recognize basic types like int8, int16, char, string, lambda, etc, etc.  The second piece might be an arg counter for lambdas (pass all non-lambdas through, unchecked)[^1]

-[^1]:[I've been forcing myself to learn Javascript and, I fell that the worst missing feature is arg counting)]
+[^1]:[I've been forcing myself to learn Javascript and, I feel that the worst missing feature is arg counting)]

 # Type Checking is Like Syntax Checking